SSE's team of over 12,000 employees is led by the main Board of Directors and the Group Executive Committee.

 Martin Pibworth - Energy Director

 MARTIN BECAME WHOLESALE DIRECTOR AND A MEMBER OF THE BOARD IN SEPTEMBER 2017.

 Crawford Gillies - Senior Independent Director

 Crawford joined the Board as Senior independent Director in August 2015.

-Member of the Nomination, Audit and Remuneration Committees.
+Member of the Nomination, Audit, Remuneration, and Energy Markets Risk Committees.

-Crawford has substantial international and cross-sector business experience which has been gained through a career of over 30 years.
-With this, he brings expertise in the development of corporate strategy for multi-business organisations, and through roles in both the private and public sector, including the areas of management consultancy, finance, risk, and trade and industry, he brings strong commercial and governance knowledge to the Board.
-This experience provides the Board and SSE's businesses with the benefit of extensive external insight and a breadth of outlook.
-Having served on the Board and Board Committees in a number of organisations, including in the position of Chair, and twice as a FTSE 50 Senior Independent Director, he has the oversight and understanding required of the Senior Independent Director and supports the Board and engages with SSE's stakeholders as required.
+Crawford has substantial international and cross-sector experience, including in utilities, which has been gained through a career of over 30 years.
+With this, he brings expertise in the development of corporate strategy for multi-business organisations, and through roles in both the private and public sector, including management consultancy, finance, risk, and trade and industry, he brings strong commercial knowledge to the Board.
+This experience provides SSE’s businesses with the benefit of extensive external insight and breadth of outlook.
+Having served on the Board and Board Committees of a number of organisations, including in the position of Chair, and twice as a FTSE 50 Senior Independent Director, he has the oversight and understanding required for his current role.
+This includes an established view and understanding of governance and boardroom dynamics.

 Senior Independent Director of Barclays plc.